 Lesser Known NAD Boosting Supplements

-While not as widely known, several dietary supplements have been shown to augment cellular NAD concentration.
+Though not as widely recognized, various dietary supplements have demonstrated the ability to enhance cellular NAD concentration.
 For example, the body can transform the amino acid tryptophan into NAD.
-Vitamin D, resveratrol, and various B complex vitamins have also been shown to work.
-See this video for some on the lesser-known mitochondrial health supplements and foods shown to boost cellular health.
+Vitamin D, resveratrol, and various B complex vitamins have also been shown to boost productino.
+See this video for some of the lesser-known mitochondrial health supplements and foods shown to boost cellular health.

 The best-known vitamin to improve mitochondrial health is vitamin B3, also known as niacin.
 The downside of niacin, however, is that too much can trigger the “niacin flush,” which results in rash, feelings of warmth, and sometimes an itchy feeling.